Narine, Hinds ordered to pay former bar landlord

 "As the evidence stands it is grossly poor..."

-Kangal exercised his right to re-entry under clause 11 of the tenancy agreement in the event of non-payment of rent within seven days of it becoming due.
+Kangal exercised his right to re-entry under clause 11 of the tenancy agreement in the event of non-payment of rent within seven days of its becoming due.
 A bailiff put a new lock on the front door and took possession of the premises.
-Since then, Hinds and Narine have been unable to operate the bar.
+Since then, Hinds and Narine have been unable to run the bar.
 They also received a notice to quit.

 In his ruling, Rahim said the burden lay with the two cricketers to prove their case on the supplemental agreement and they did not.